Most of our group activities include hiking and casual walks.

 All dogs, including puppies, must be up to date on shots.
 We do not recommend long hikes for dogs under the age of 6 months old.
 Park play dates, some casual walks and other activities would be best for puppies.

-Our activities and events are intended for social dogs only.
-However, if you are unsure of your dog's reaction to other dogs, you may still be able to join.
+While some of our activities and events are intended for social dogs only, we have many hikes and walks with enough space for reactive dogs.
 We've had good experience with mildly reactive dogs, especially on wider trails.
+These dogs usually do well either at the front of the pack or the back.
+If you are unsure of your dog's reaction to other dogs, you may still be able to join.
 You are welcome to contact us ahead of time for an evaluation.
 All dogs must be friendly with humans.

 Bring your children at your own risk.
 Keep in mind that many of our hikes and walks may be too strenuous for younger kids.
 You know your children best and what they can handle.